-The current mausoleum of Avicenna is located in Abu Saeed Dakhok house, his close friend, and Abu Saeed was also buried beside the Avicenna.
-The original building of this mausoleum was built in Qajar era and the new mausoleum was rebuilt by Iran National Heritage Association according to Mohammad Reza Pahlavi’s order and opened in 1333 AH.
+The current mausoleum of Avicenna is located in the house of Abu Saeed Dakhok, Avicenna's close friend, and Abu Saeed was also buried beside the Avicenna.
+The primary building of this mausoleum was built in the Qajar era (1789-1925) and the new mausoleum was rebuilt by Iran National Heritage Association according to Mohammad Reza Pahlavi’s order and opened in 1954.

 The architect of this fantastic monument is Hooshang Seyhoun.
 The current plan of this mausoleum is inspired by the prominent architecture of the period that Avicenna lived and it is a mixture of Iranian ancient architectural style and Iranian architecture style after Islam.
 There are key elements in this construction such as the tower inspired by the Gonbad-e Qabus tower, gardens influenced by Persian gardens, a fountain inspired by traditional pools and a façade adorned with large and rough granite of Alvand Mountain representing the ancient Iranian palaces; All these elements are the inspirations which have been drawn from the traditional architecture style as well as modern style.